AnimGol/Genius/README.md

 ### Installation Instructions
 1. Install Python 3.12 if it is not already installed, from the official Python website: python.org.
+2. Install git.
-2. Install the required libraries using pip.
+3. Install the required libraries using pip.
 (Run "pip install spacy uvicorn fastapi itsdangerous passlib python-multipart bcrypt" on your terminal or Command Prompt)
-3. Download the en_core_web_lg model for SpaCy: python -m spacy download en_core_web_lg
+4. Download the en_core_web_lg model for SpaCy: python -m spacy download en_core_web_lg
-4. Clone the repository to your pc.
+5. Clone the repository to your pc.

 ## How to Run the Program